kj3moraes/premstats/README.md

 2. A frontend that parses a natural language query and returns the relevant sports statistics

 Part 1 is within the `backend/` directory.
 This also serves Part 2.
 Part 2 is defined in the `frontend/` directory.

+## Usage

+To use 2., you can go to this website for querying -

+To use 1., you can refer to the documentation for the API here -

 ## Setup